A History of New York in 27 Buildings

 Cary Grant Remembers

-The classic 1957 film An Affair to Remember would immortalize it, too, as Cary Grant and Deborah Kerr, cruising up the Hudson on the Constitution, agree to meet atop the tower again in six months.
+The classic 1957 film An Affair to Remember would immortalize it, too, like Cary Grant and Deborah Kerr, cruising up the Hudson on the Constitution, agree to meet atop the tower again in six months.
 To which Kerr exclaims: “Perfect!
 It’s the nearest thing to heaven we have in New York!”

 Two centuries earlier, much of midtown was farmland belonging to the Murray family, after whom Murray Hill was named.
 Legend has it that after American troops landed at Kips Bay on the East Side as the fled fleeing from the British in Brooklyn, Mary Murray entertained William Howe and his fellow Redcoat generals with tea and cake long enough to let the remnants of the Continental Army retreat to Upper Manhattan and the Bronx.